schigh/cuelang.org/content/en/docs/about/_index.md

 and it is optimized for automation.
 A key to this is advanced tooling.
-The mathematical model underlying CUE's operations allows for automation that is untractable for most other approaches.
+The mathematical model underlying CUE's operations allows for automation that is intractable for most other approaches.
 CUE's `trim` command is an example of this.